-This planted based Creamy Wild Rice and Mushroom Soup is 100% as satisfying as its dairy filled counterpart.
+This plant based Creamy Wild Rice and Mushroom Soup is 100% as satisfying as its dairy filled counterpart.
 The creamy base is a super smooth blend of cashews and steamed cauliflower.
 Sautéd mushrooms, shallots, celery, garlic and fresh thyme lend plenty of savory flavors.

 After discovering a vegan soup recipe from fellow blogger, Blissful Basil, that utilized cashew cauliflower cream for the base, I knew I was on the right track.

-A few adjustments and here we are with my recipe for Creamy Wild Rice and Mushroom Soup.
+A few adjustments and here we are with my recipe for vegan Creamy Wild Rice and Mushroom Soup.
 All the flavor without the heavy dairy.
 There are so many soup recipes I’d love to apply this technique to!

 There are several benefits to using a non-dairy base.